Iza-H/FinancialService/README.md

 ![DEMO](https://github.com/Iza-H/FinancialService/blob/master/resources/demo2.gif)

-3. Adding data directly to the MongoDB and automatic update of the website:
+III.
+Adding data directly to the MongoDB and automatic update of the website:

 Sent data in the example: